 The Kevin Anderson Elite Academic & Athletic College ID Camp provides aspiring Collegiate Student-Athletes with the opportunity to showcase their abilities at Columbia University in the City of New York.
 If you have the talent on the field and the aptitude in the classroom, you don't want to miss out.

-Participants are open to register for a single session (morning or afternoon) OR both sessions.
-There will be a lunch break for staff and players between sessions.
-Per safetly protocols, lunch will not be provided.
-Players attending both sessions will be welcome to eat a packed lunch at designated areas on the enclosed Baker Athletics Field Campus.
+Per safetly protocols, food will not be provided.
+Players will be welcome to eat a packed snack at designated areas on the enclosed Baker Athletics Field Campus.
 Alternatively, there are a number of nearby eateries in the surrounding Inwood area including Indian Road Cafe and Park Terrace Deli.

 LOCATION & FACILITIES